CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 The `headCount` property specifies the number of heads in each dimension (x, y, and z, in that order) at the root level as indicated by a three element array containing integers.
 A single root in the given root level `boundingVolume` would be indicated by "headCount": [1, 1, 1].
 A "dual-headed quad tree" or TMS style quadtree, where there are two roots side-by-side along the x dimension, would be indicated by
 "headCount": [2, 1, 1], "subdivision": 2.
-`headCount` enables mapping onto `CDB` tiling scheme where each tilesets boundingVolume.
-Describes the bounds of the latitude strip and the headCount describes the resolution of cdb tiles in that strip.
+`headCount` enables easy mapping onto other implicit tilings schemes.
+For example, in a `CDB` tiling scheme, each tileset.json boundingVolume would described the bounds of the latitude strip and the tileset.json headCount would describe the resolution of cdb tiles in that strip.
 The layer.json would tell you what heads are actually available.

 #### refine

 The `refine` property specifies the refinement style and is either `REPLACE` or `ADD`.
-The refinement specified applies to all tiles in the tileset JSON's corresponding layer.json.
+The refinement specified applies to all tiles in implied by a  tileset JSON.
 This is the same `refine` metadata as described in [3D Tiles](../../specification/README.md).

 #### boundingVolume